Spiph/HumanAI-Project/README.md

 # HumanAI-Project
 A teaching tool that provides prompts to a small LLM

+Requirements:
+1. Ollama running on the local host with the specific model (here gemma3:1b)
+2. Gradio

 Shortcuts:
 1. Enter: To ask the follow-up question
 2. Shift+Enter: To enter into a new line